Kihagyás

 }

 Iterate through the elements using the foreach statement.
-When using the foreach statement, the in keyword should be followed by a collection and preceded by a variable declaration (in this case IEquipment eq), where type is the element type of the collection.
-In each iteration, this variable takes the iteration value of the collection.
+The in keyword is followed by the collection, and before in is a variable declaration (in this case IEquipment eq) whose type matches the collection’s element type.
+In each iteration, this variable gets the current element from the collection.

-Write a function called AddEquipment that adds a new device to the inventory:
+Write a function called AddEquipment that adds a new piece of equipment to the inventory:

 public void AddEquipment(IEquipment eq)